aqlconference/aqlconference/src/pages/submission.md

 title: 'Abstract Submission'
 ---

-You can submit your abstract on this page once abstract submissions are open.
+Please submit your abstract via the Microsoft CMT system using the following link: [link](https://cmt3.research.microsoft.com/AQL2025/Submission/Index)

 When submitting, please keep in mind the following:

 - Make sure your abstract does not exceed **2 pages** (including figures and references) and that it follows the [template](/Abstract_Template_AQL2025.docx) provided.
 - Upload your abstract as a **PDF**.